EsteemedIO/styleguide.esteemed.io/tldr.md

 * Organize your page around one topic.
 * Use clear, descriptive terms that relate to the topic in titles and headings.
 * Give every image descriptive alt text.
 * Buttons should always contain actions.
-The language should be clear and concise.
-Capitalize every word, including articles.
 * Use sentence case for checkboxes and radio buttons.
 * Use title case for drop-down menu names and sentence case for menu items.
 * Use title case for form titles and sentence case for form fields.
-Only request information that we need and intend to use.
-Don’t ask for irrelevant personal information, like gender.
 * Use title case for main navigation.
 Use sentence case for subnavigation.
 * Use title case for headings and sentence case for subheadings.
 * Organize headings and subheadings in a hierarchy, with heading first, followed by subheadings in order.